-- [38] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
-This is in addition to the Respondent being named in this decision. - [39] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 1990.
-The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction.
-Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive.
-The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council. - [40] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest.
-It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [41] Based on the above the Board will not order further publication.
+- [45] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199021.
+The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction22.
+Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive23.
+The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council24. - [46] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest25.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [47] Based on the above the Board will not order further publication.